Economic Update - February, 2020

 2) FRED Smoothed Recession Probability

 This is a model which attempts to predict the probability of a recession based on non-farm payroll employment, the index of industrial production, real personal income excluding transfer payments, and real manufacturing and trade sales.
-Historically, three consecutive months of smoothed probabilities above 80% has been a reliable signal of the start of a new recession, while three consecutive months of smoothed probabilities below 20% has been a reliable signal of the start of a new expansion.
+Historically, three consecutive months of smoothed probabilities above 80% has been a reliable signal of the start of a new recession.

-The data for this model is usually a couple months in arrears and as of February 21, 2019 the probability for a recession is 0.80%.
-That is consistent with last month.
+The data for this model is usually a couple months in arrears and as of February 1, 2020 the probability for a recession is 2.00%.

 3) Economic PI Baseline